ietf-tools/bibxml-service/docs/ref/glossary.rst

        Currently delivered as a Git repository of certain structure with Relaton citation data serialized to YAML files.

-       A dataset has to be indexed in order for the data to become available from the internal source.
+       An indexable source has to be indexed in order for the data to become retrievable using this service.

        When user requests bibliographic data,
-       the service returns items discovered across indexed sources first.
+       this service returns items discovered across indexed sources first.

    indexed source
        An indexable source that has been indexed.